 - Rabies is far more common in other parts of the world, with about 40,000 to 70,000 rabies-related deaths worldwide each year (outside the U.S., most commonly due to unvaccinated dogs and cats).

 - The average incubation period from contact with the virus is 2-8 weeks (range is 5 days to 19 years) and treatment to prevent it should be started as medically urgent (though not emergent).

 Rabies is caused by a virus that lives inside some animals.
 When a person is bitten by an infected animal, the rabies virus is spread to the person through the infected saliva of the animal.

-In the U.S., principal vectors are wild animals, especially skunks, raccoons, coyotes, foxes, and bats.
+In the U.S., principal vectors are wild animals, especially bats, skunks, raccoons, coyotes, and foxes.
 Domesticated animals, like cats and dogs, can carry rabies, but are usually vaccinated against it (and so, usually not a risk).
 Dogs are the major vector in foreign countries.
 Any unvaccinated or sick animal lick, bite, or scratch, including from livestock and rodents, warrants medical evaluation.